connorheyz/online-notes/md-articles/ap-comp-gov/Iran-Least-You-Need-To-Know.md

 graph LR
 d1[1794] --> d2[1925]
 ```

+#### Basic Information
-####  Qajar dynasty was an Iranian royal dynasty of Turkic origin, specifically from the Qajar tribe, which ruled Persia (Iran) from 1794 to 1925.
+The Qajar dynasty was an Iranian royal dynasty of Turkic origin, specifically from the Qajar tribe, which ruled Persia (Iran) from 1794 to 1925.
 The state ruled by the dynasty was officially known as the Sublime State of Persia.
 The Qajar family took full control of Iran in 1794, deposing Lotf 'Ali Khan.

 #### Constitution of 1906
 The Persia Constitution of 1906sormatio